 “No!
 I am going to make you pasta!”

-a little bit of olive oil, diced onions and some squash and then a pot of pasta.
+little bit of olive oil, diced onions and some squash and then a pot of pasta.
 I was sort of skeptical because I kept thinking, “No sauce?
 I mean, Kate turned me on to eating squash, but there is usually more with it.”
 I should never doubt an Italian, well, actually, a Sicilian to be exact.
-It was a Homer Simpson eating a donut good.
+It was a Homer Simpson eating donuts good.

 Colonel Sandurz: Try here.
 Stop.